Register with AccessAbility Services

-If you have a diagnosed disability, medical condition and/or a mental health condition, Curtin’s Disability Services can provide assistance.
+If you have a diagnosed disability, medical condition and/or a mental health condition, Curtin’s AccessAbility Services can provide assistance.

 Who can receive assistance?